fullmetalbrackets/blog/src/content/blog/pi-hole-quad9-dls-over-tls.md

  forward-addr: 149.112.112.11@853#dns11.quad9.net
 ```

 > These forwarding addresses for **Quad9** provide malware blocking, DNSSEC, and are ECS-enabled.
-Check out <a href="https://www.quad9.net/service/service-addresses-and-features" target="_blank" data-umami-event="pihole-dot-quad9-addr-feats">all of Quad9's options</a>.
+Check out all of [Quad9's options](https://www.quad9.net/service/service-addresses-and-features).
 Alternately you may consider using the **Cloudflare** TLS endpoint at `security.cloudflare-dns.com`, which also supports DNSSEC and blocks malware.

 Now restart Unbound so the new config takes effect: